USD ($)

 8. Limited Offline Functionality

-Most cloud-based applications and services require an active internet connection to function.
-In situations where users don’t have internet access, or when there are connectivity issues, critical applications or data may become inaccessible.
+Most cloud-based applications require an active internet connection to function.
+Without internet access or during connectivity issues, critical applications and data may become inaccessible, disrupting workflows for businesses that rely on these services.

 9. Data Transfer and Bandwidth Costs

-Cloud computing can lead to high costs associated with data transfers and bandwidth usage.
-Uploading large volumes of data to the cloud can consume significant network bandwidth, leading to increased costs, especially for businesses operating in bandwidth-constrained environments.
+Cloud computing can incur high costs related to data transfers and bandwidth usage.
+Uploading large volumes of data consumes significant network bandwidth, which can be costly, especially in bandwidth-constrained environments.
+Additionally, transferring data between cloud regions or frequent access can further increase expenses.

 10. Environmental Impact of Large Data Centers